MCA Records: Recovery, further expansion and MCA Music Entertainment Group

 Irving Azoff became the head of MCA Records in 1983.
 Azoff is known as an experienced music industry veteran who received credit amongst MCA management and staff for saving the company from bankruptcy.

 In 1983, rock musician Frank Zappa negotiated a distribution agreement for his Barking Pumpkin label with MCA.
 As the records were being manufactured, a woman in the quality control department objected to the lyrics of Zappa's album Thing-Fish.
 After this MCA cancelled the Zappa contract.
 At about the same time, Zappa publicly argued with members of the Parents Music Resource Center (PMRC) over censorship and warning stickers for albums with potentially offensive content.
 The experience with MCA prompted Zappa to create a satirical "WARNING/GUARANTEE" sticker of his own.
 Thing-Fish was released with Zappa's sticker in December 1984 under a new agreement with Capitol/EMI.
 Despite the conflict with Zappa, MCA later became the biggest label to oppose the PMRC and the use of warning stickers.
 In October 1985, Azoff said "Never will you find a sticker on one of our records."

-In the 1980s, MCA became commonly known as "Music Cemetery of America" due to a huge surplus of unprofitable records sitting unsold in MCA warehouses.
+In the 1980s, MCA became commonly nicknamed "Music Cemetery of America" due to a huge surplus of unprofitable records sitting unsold in MCA warehouses.
 A number of MCA associates, including Azoff and Zappa, disparaged the company in this way.

 Starting in 1984, William Knoedelseder wrote a series of articles for the Los Angeles Times about the connections between organized crime and MCA.
 Knoedelseder told the story of mobster Sal Pisello and the corrupt deals he arranged with MCA for the liquidation sales of unsold cut-out recordings that had been deleted from the MCA catalog.
 The story was later adapted into the book Stiffed: A True Story of MCA, the Music Business, and the Mafia, which was published in 1993.

 The Chess Records catalog was acquired from the remnants of Sugar Hill Records in 1985.
 Motown Records was bought in 1988.
 In the late 1980s, MCA formed Mechanic Records as a sub-label for releasing heavy metal music.
 Bands signed to Mechanic included Voivod, Dream Theater, Bang Tango, and Trixter.
-Another sub-label, called The Futurist Label, was created to release progressive rock and death metal albums.

-MCA created a new holding company in 1989 called MCA Music Entertainment Group, headed by Al Teller, former President of United Artists Records, and Co-Chairman of Turf Classics, a concert production company, run by Producer Richard Flanzer.
+MCA created a new holding company in 1989 called MCA Music Entertainment Group, headed by Al Teller, former President of United Artists Records, and co-chairman of Turf Classics, a concert production company, run by Producer Richard Flanzer.
 The same year the MCA Inc. parent company was purchased by the Matsushita group.

-Azoff resigned from MCA in 1989 to form his own record label, Giant Records, now defunct.
+Azoff resigned from MCA in 1989 to form his own record label, the now-defunct Giant Records.
 Richard Palmese was named president of MCA Records after Azoff in 1990.